-Dutch ruling Labor and liberal party leaders gathered separately in The Hague on Tuesday night for emergency talks after the Senate unexpectedly voted down a critical health reform.
+Dutch ruling party leaders gathered in The Hague on Tuesday night for emergency talks after the Senate unexpectedly voted down health reforms.

-Among the opponents were three Labor Party senators, triggering a crisis in the coalition.
+Three Labor Party senators voted against the proposal, triggering a crisis in the coalition.

-The government had secured the backing of the liberal Democrats and two small Christian parties for its health reforms, giving it a theoretical one-seat majority.
+The ruling parties had secured the support of the liberal Democrats and two small Christian parties for their health reforms, giving them a one-seat majority.

-Other opposition parties are opposed to the measure, meaning it cannot pass without the support of the full Labor Party.
+Other opposition parties oppose Schipper’s reforms, meaning they cannot pass without the support of the full Labor Party.

-The liberals, who strongly support further liberalization in health care, can ill afford to give in.
-Their many compromises with Labor have cost them popularity.
-The latest Ipsos poll shows the liberal party losing thirteen seats out of 41.
-The more volatile Peil.nl shows them losing fourteen.
+The liberals, who support further liberalization in health care, can ill afford to give in.
+Their many compromises with Labor have already cost them popularity.
+The latest Ipsos poll shows the liberal party losing thirteen of its 41 seats.

 Labor does even worse.
 Ipsos gives the social democrats fifteen seats out of 150.
-Peil.nl has them at eleven.
+Peil.nl, another survey, has them at eleven.

-The bad poll figures have undermined Labor Party leader Diederik Samsom’s position.
+The bad poll figures have undermined Labor Party leader Diederik Samsom’s authority.
 Dutch media speculate he will be replaced by the social affairs minister, Lodewijk Asscher, before the next election.
-Tuesday’s small rebellion in the Senate could raise more questions about Samsom’s leadership.

-Elections for the Senate are due in March next year.
-The three dissenting Labor members are expected to retire.
-The coalition could postpone its reforms until then but that would blow a €1 billion hole in this year’s budget.
+Senate elections are due in March.
+The three Labor dissidents are expected to retire then.
+The coalition could postpone its reforms, but that would blow a €1 billion hole in this year’s budget.